42php/42php-old/docs/files/Core/View.php.txt

     /**
      * Renders a view file without the HTML full body.
 Useful to render a view inside another view.
      *
-     * @param $viewName View file name.
+     * @param string $viewName View file name.
 Can have slashes to delimit folders.
      * @param array $params Variables to pass to the view.
      * @param string|bool $folder The folder where the view is searched *